TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Results

 Although SOV is the canonical word order in Turkish, \citet{SLOBIN1982229} found that 52\% of utterances in their spontaneous adult speech corpus deviate from this order.
 Similarly, \citet{10.1007/s10579-021-09558-0} reported that only 59.5\% of sentences in the BOUN Universal Dependencies Treebank follow SOV.
 Notably, they identified two different word orders as the second most frequent, highlighting how Turkish word order patterns can vary largely between spoken and written language.
 Both studies, however, agree that VOS is the least attested.

 Native-speaker acceptability judgments reflect that SOV had the highest mean rating difference for both transitive and ditransitive sentences, in line with spoken and written corpus frequencies.
 The second-highest mean acceptability rating difference for transitive paradigms was the SVO word order, while it was OVS for the ditransitive ones.
 These are also the second-most-frequent word orders reported by \citet{SLOBIN1982229} and \citet{10.1007/s10579-021-09558-0} respectively.
-In transitive sentence ratings, VOS is not found to be the most challenging word order.
+In transitive sentence ratings, VOS is not found to be the most challenging word order, contrary to what might be expected based on attested corpus statistics.
 This suggests that a rare word order does not inherently hinder people's ability to identify acceptable sentences.
 Speakers seem to tolerate non-canonical word orders more readily in transitives than in ditransitives.
 One interpretation may be that case differences are easier to spot in transitive sentences due to fewer arguments.

 We see the opposite trend for model evaluations with EuroLLM being particularly sensitive to non-canonical word orders in transitive sentences.
 BERTurk remains robust to all word orders, showing only a pronounced drop for the rare VOS paradigm in the ditransitive condition.
 For both transitive and ditransitive sentences, models show high mean log probability differences on OVS word orders.
 This suggests that model performances align more closely with word order statistics from the BOUN treebank than with those from the spoken language corpus by \citet{SLOBIN1982229}.